Puyuma Pulingaw: Role

 The pulingaws are considered to be above other mainstream therapists and they have a significant social status of their own within the Puyuma community.
 They are bestowed the role of averting and curing biological and sociological maladies and at the same time pleasing their electoral spirits, kinitalian.

 The pulingaws do not receive former training and they are expected to learn their skills by following and imitating what their fellow senior pulingaws would be doing.
 Their job involves visiting their clients' houses when requested and providing them with spiritual healing processes.
 Pulingaws are also expected to participate in an annual ritual, known as pualasakan, which happens during the third day of the third moon.
-The ritual lasts for eight days and during then, the pulingaws perform chants, self-purification using water, ridding their sanctuary of miasma, and on the last night of pualasakan, punlingaws would perform their 'words of offering' and be in the yaulas stage, which is a divine stage that allows the pulingaws to connect with their ancestors' biruas.
+The ritual lasts for eight days during which, the pulingaws perform chants, self-purification using water, ridding their sanctuary of miasma, and on the last night of pualasakan, punlingaws would perform their 'words of offering' and be in the yaulas stage, which is a divine stage that allows the pulingaws to connect with their ancestors' biruas.
 Pualasakan rituals also include another individual that deals with the supernatural, known as the benabulu, who is often a man.

 Different pulingaws have somewhat similar practices and languages.
 They also perform the yaulas ritual where they perform the yaulas rite and incarnate birua(s) in order to deal with either biological or sociological events.
 These dealings may pose neutral, beneficial or even detrimental effects.
 For example, for biological events, if an individual's tinabawan (one of the three souls of an individual) is affected by their ancestral birua, who would most likely be offended or annoyed by the individual's behaviour or actions, the pulingaw would try to summon the birua and rectify the situation.
 During such rituals, areca nuts and fired clay beads are often used to summon birua or even for exorcising purposes.
 The areca nuts are also used as repellents for vengeful spirits, who are either animals or birua who had an unpleasant life prior to their deaths or they carried vengeful intentions during the deaths.